OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-15.md

 If your fellow Hebrew, a man or a woman, is sold to you and serves you for six years, then in the seventh year you must let them go free.

 ## Deuteronomy 15:13
-And when you release them, do not send them away empty-handed.
+And when you set them free, do not send them away empty-handed.

 ## Deuteronomy 15:14
 Provide them generously from your flock, your threshing floor, and your winepress.
 Give to them as the Lord your God has blessed you.